 Ultimately, the patients who undergo a breast lift are content to accept the minor scarring and brief recovery time associated with the procedure, because what it accomplishes is something far more significant—rejuvenating the appearance of their breasts, and lessening the effects of pregnancy, weight loss, or simple aging.

-How Do I Know if I need a Breast Lift?
+How Do I Know if I Need Breast Lift Surgery?

 Our goals at Watterson Plastic Surgery are to ensure that each client receives the outcome they desire, and also to maximize patient health and safety at every turn.
 As such, it’s important to us that we meet with each patient before their breast surgery, ensuring that they are a good candidate for the procedure.